 - have substantial experience walking in the terrain they are leading in

-It is the responsibility of the CWL to see that individual walkers are properly equipped and suited
+It is the responsibility of the CWL to see that individual walkers are properly equipped with personal kit and suited

-to the walk being undertaken.
-They are also responsible for ensuring club kit is taken as required and appropriate to the terrain and weather conditions.
+to the walk or event being undertaken.
+They are also responsible for ensuring Club-owned kit is taken as required and appropriate to the terrain and weather conditions.

-Responsibility for distributing the walkie-talkies is held by the Walk Leader(s) and/or Club President.
+Responsibility for distributing the radios is held by the Walk Leader(s) and/or Club President.
 A person (usually a CWL or other responsible person) given